 So how does a business deal with operational risk?
 We’ll discuss that next.

-Fortunately, operational risk is something that can be avoided – or at least controlled.
+Fortunately, operational risk can be avoided or at least controlled.
 Here is a standard operational risk management framework for identifying and dealing with operational risk.

 The first step in managing operational risk is to brainstorm everything that could reasonably go wrong with a business, based on what industry it’s in and how it specifically operates.
 This should involve employees from every level of the organization in order to cover all the different dimensions of operational risk.